-Livzon, China’s leading player in gastrointestinal therapeutics with annual revenues of approximately $2.2 billion and a market capitalization of $11 billion, wrapped up the Phase 3 trials in just seven months before submitting the NDA.
-The rapid timeline underscores the drug’s potential and Livzon’s robust clinical and regulatory capabilities.
+Livzon, a leading Chinese gastrointestinal drugmaker with annual revenues of $2.2 billion and a market capitalization of $11 billion, completed the Phase 3 trials in just seven months and promptly submitted the NDA.

-Zastaprazan, a potassium-competitive acid blocker (P-CAB), was developed by Onconic and received approval from South Korea’s Ministry of Food and Drug Safety in 2023 as the country’s 37th domestically developed novel drug.
-Unlike proton pump inhibitors (PPIs), Zastaprazan offers faster onset and longer-lasting acid suppression, key advantages in treating GERD.
-Since its domestic launch, the drug has generated over $9 million in prescription sales within six months and secured export agreements with 26 countries.
+Zastaprazan, a potassium-competitive acid blocker (P-CAB), was developed by Onconic and approved by South Korea’s Ministry of Food and Drug Safety in 2023 as the nation’s 37th domestically developed novel drug.
+Compared with proton pump inhibitors (PPIs), Zastaprazan provides faster onset and longer-lasting acid suppression—important advantages in GERD treatment.
+Since its launch in South Korea, Zastaprazan has generated more than $9 million in prescription sales within six months and secured export deals in 26 countries.

-In 2023, Onconic signed an exclusive licensing deal for Greater China with Livzon, receiving an upfront payment of $15 million, equivalent to roughly $13.5 million at current exchange rates.
-The agreement ranks among the largest technology transfer deals from South Korea in recent years.
+In 2023, Onconic signed an exclusive licensing deal with Livzon for Greater China, receiving a $15 million upfront payment (about $13.5 million at current exchange rates).
+The agreement is considered one of the largest recent technology transfer deals from South Korea.

 “Livzon’s swift completion of the Phase 3 trials and NDA submission validates Zastaprazan’s market potential and competitive edge,” an Onconic spokesperson said.
 “Given the accelerating transition from PPIs to P-CABs in China, we expect revenue generation to commence sooner than anticipated.”

-The GERD market’s scale surpasses even the obesity treatment market, recently valued by Morgan Stanley at $18 billion.
-As Zastaprazan expands globally, industry observers are watching whether Onconic can establish a new benchmark for South Korean biopharmaceuticals in commercializing novel drugs.
+The GERD market is larger than even the obesity drug market, recently valued at $18 billion by Morgan Stanley.
+As Zastaprazan expands globally, analysts are watching to see if Onconic can set a new benchmark for South Korean biopharmaceuticals in commercializing novel therapies.

 Kim Kuk Ju, HEALTH IN NEWS TEAM